leogx9r/DiscordCrypt/README.md

 **DiscordCrypt** is not ( and sadly cannot be ) perfect, the plugin is limited in the number
     of features it can provide.

-Some of **DiscordCrypt**'s limitations are due to the fact that decrypted messages cannot
-    undergo the standard post-processing that Discord itself does.
-An example of this would be link previews.

 * ***DiscordCrypt's key exchange is vulnerable to Discord's servers being used for